lsst-dm/dmtn-283/index.md

 Many Butler queries can take minutes or even longer, and it is not desirable to lock up resources in the server process whilst waiting for these queries to complete.
 The solution is to use a system where queries are sent to workers in an execution pool.
 The client will be issued a job ID and can query the server to obtain the worker status.
-Once a job completes the client will receive [question: are we using keep-alive web sockets or something, or polling?] a URI to the results in either JSON or parquet format.
+Once a job completes the client will receive [question: are we using keep-alive web sockets or polling?] a URI to the results in either JSON or parquet format.
 These results will be written with an expiry date to allow for automatic cleanup of results that are no longer needed.
 If the query resulted in many results they can be written as multiple files and multiple URIs can be returned to allow the client to paginate.

 ### Writing to a Butler Registry

 The biggest complication in implementing client/server Butler is handling writes.
-Clients will never need to update dimension records (those are created by instrument registration, raw data ingest, or visit definitions, which are generally thought of as administrative tasks that can, for now, use direct butler connections) but Data Rights holders will want to read datasets, construct new datasets from them, and store them back in a butler.
+Clients will never need to update dimension records (those are created by instrument registration, raw data ingest, or visit definitions, which are generally thought of as administrative tasks that can, for now, use direct butler connections) but Data Rights holders will want to read datasets, construct new datasets derived from them, and store them back in a butler.

 We assume that there will be far fewer writes than there will be reads and most of the writes will involve multi-dataset transfers from personal workspaces or from user-batch outputs rather than people calling `butler.put()` from notebooks.

-There is still some debate over where user-generated products will be stored.
+There is still some debate over where user-generated products will be stored and that is discussed [later in this document](#writing-datasets).

 We have considered multiple options.

 #### Use primary database

-In this scenario, whilst queries can be spread across multiple database servers, reads always go to a single database server.
+In this scenario, whilst queries can be spread across multiple database servers, writes always go to a single database server.
 Those updates are then replicated to the other servers, albeit with no immediate consistency guarantees and the possibility that someone could put a dataset and not be able to retrieve it straightaway due to replication latency.

 This is the simplest approach and closely matches how writes are handled in the direct butler.